 Information on COVID‐19 and its impact is being updated constantly and Australia must continue to be prepared at all levels of the health care system

-An outbreak of a novel coronavirus, now formally named severe acute respiratory syndrome coronavirus 2 (SARS‐CoV‐2) and causing coronavirus disease 2019 (COVID‐19), emerged in the city of Wuhan in Hubei province in central China in December 2019.
+An outbreak of a novel coronavirus, formally named severe acute respiratory syndrome coronavirus 2 (SARS‐CoV‐2) and causing coronavirus disease 2019 (COVID‐19), emerged in the city of Wuhan in Hubei province in central China in December 2019.
 The first cases were noted as a cluster of patients with pneumonia who were all linked to a live animal market, and testing found the presence of a previously unknown coronavirus.
-Coronaviruses are a group of viruses that affect both animals and humans, and several (OC43, 229E, HKU1 and NL63) are a cause of the common cold.1,2 However, two coronaviruses have previously caused significant outbreaks associated with more severe disease: the SARS coronavirus in 2002–2003 and the Middle East respiratory syndrome coronavirus that emerged in 2012.1,2 Chinese authorities and researchers should be commended for their rapid sharing of viral sequences which enabled laboratories worldwide to develop diagnostic tests within weeks of discovery of the pathogen.3 An Australian laboratory subsequently isolated the virus from a clinical sample (the first to do so outside of China), and rapidly shared this virus with relevant global agencies, further aiding diagnostic, therapeutic and vaccine development efforts.
+Coronaviruses are a group of viruses that affect both animals and humans, and several (OC43, 229E, HKU1 and NL63) are a cause of the common cold.1,2 However, two coronaviruses previously caused significant outbreaks associated with more severe disease: the SARS coronavirus in 2002–2003 and the Middle East respiratory syndrome coronavirus that emerged in 2012.1,2 In contrast to previous outbreaks, the rapid sharing of viral sequences enabled laboratories worldwide to develop diagnostic tests within weeks of discovery of the pathogen.3 An Australian laboratory subsequently isolated the virus from a clinical sample (the first to do so outside of China), and rapidly shared this virus with relevant global agencies, further aiding diagnostic, therapeutic and vaccine development efforts.

 Information on the new virus and its impact is being updated constantly.
-We know that SARS‐CoV‐2 can cause severe disease, although active surveillance of contacts is required to define the milder end of the disease spectrum and to estimate the true hospitalisation and case fatality ratio.
-The cases reported to date suggest that most are older adults; it is currently unclear whether comorbidities reflect the age group affected or whether they are risk factors for severe disease.4,5
+While ascertainment of the milder end of the disease spectrum varies between countries,4 the age‐specific severity profile appears to be relatively consistent.5 Age is clearly an important risk factor — there have been few severe cases reported in children, and a high case fatality risk in the elderly.
+However, it is not clear whether comorbidities reflect the age group affected or whether they are risk factors for severe disease.6,7

-Early studies using data before the institution of public health interventions in China suggest that SARS‐CoV‐2 is as transmissible as SARS coronavirus and probably more transmissible than influenza viruses.6,7 The timing of infectiousness relative to symptom onset is a particularly important parameter with implications for public health control.
-While reports suggest that asymptomatic infection and transmission may result from minimally symptomatic cases, the contribution of this to transmission is not yet known.8 Careful analysis of early data suggests that the mean incubation period is 6 days, with a range of up to 14 days.9 Reports of large outbreaks, particularly associated with hospitals and closed communities, raise the possibility of “superspreading” events, a feature of previous coronavirus outbreaks.10 The importance of infection control is also reinforced by a report that 41% of cases in Wuhan were acquired nosocomially (including 40 health care workers and 17 patients).4
+Early studies using data before the institution of public health interventions in China suggest that SARS‐CoV‐2 is as transmissible as SARS coronavirus and probably more transmissible than influenza viruses.8,9 Emerging data suggest that viral load is highest around the onset of illness in milder cases, and transmission may occur during this pre‐symptomatic period.10,11,12 Careful analysis of early data suggests that the mean incubation period is 6 days, with a range of up to 14 days.13 There have been a considerable number of large clusters associated with large events, including religious communities, weddings, business meetings, closed communities, dormitories and cruise ships.14,15,16,17 The importance of infection control is also reinforced by a report that 41% of cases in Wuhan were acquired nosocomially (including 40 health care workers and 17 patients).6

-For clinicians, the main considerations are the clinical management of patients with suspected novel coronavirus infection but also systems to facilitate the identification of potential cases and to permit safe assessment and referral as appropriate.
-The experience with SARS and Middle East respiratory syndrome also reinforces the need for health services (both internationally and within Australia) to promptly identify patients with suspected infection and implement effective infection control measures.
+For clinicians, the main considerations are the clinical management of patients with suspected COVID‐19 but also systems to facilitate the identification of potential cases and to permit safe assessment and referral as appropriate.
+The experience with SARS and Middle East respiratory syndrome also reinforces the need for health services (both internationally and within Australia) to promptly identify patients with suspected infection and implement effective infection control measures, including adequate protection of health care workers.
 Based on clinical features, it can be difficult to distinguish patients with COVID‐19 from those with other respiratory viral infections, including influenza.
-Although the original case series described fever in almost all patients,5 further experience has noted cases with only respiratory symptoms, and even a small proportion with gastrointestinal symptoms.4 This has resulted in constant changes to case definitions, initially limited to those with febrile respiratory infections from Wuhan, but now including the full spectrum of illness in patients from a broader geographical area.
+Although the original case series described fever in almost all patients,7 further experience has noted cases with only respiratory symptoms, and even a small proportion with gastrointestinal symptoms.6 This has resulted in constant changes to case definitions, initially limited to febrile respiratory infections in travellers, but now including the full spectrum of illness in patients with broader epidemiological risk factors.
 Clinicians should refer to current information to guide testing and management (Box 1).

 We have many more information (and misinformation) sharing tools than were available in 2003.
 It has been breathtaking to watch the scientific process unfold in almost real time.
 Rapid genomic sequencing and online databases are being used to generate and analyse primary data.
 Preprint servers and rapid review in traditional journals are quickly publishing research findings.
 Research centres and platforms are responding to rapidly collect data and evaluate interventions.
 Social media and traditional media platforms are disseminating public health messages and findings.

-However, the fundamental structure of our public health care system remains unchanged, with the same channels of formal, sometimes protracted, communication and direction through a national network‐based system of public health.
-It is too early to tell how this outbreak will unfold on a global scale, with many major unresolved clinical and public health issues (Box 2).
-In Australia, we need to continue to be prepared at all levels of the health care system, with a key tenet of this response being rapid and reliable communication.
-This should include advice to clinicians and patients on who should be tested, how and when testing should be performed, and how best to manage patients with suspected and confirmed infection.
-Australia has not been significantly challenged by the two previous zoonotic coronavirus outbreaks.
-However, current indications are that this new pathogen is more transmissible than previous coronaviruses.
-With cases reported in Australia, public health authorities, governments at all levels, researchers and clinicians, laboratories and the community need to continue to work together in a timely manner to ensure an effective response.
+However, the fundamental structure of our public health care system remains unchanged, with the same channels of formal communication and direction through jurisdictions and national networks.
+A future review should consider whether surveillance and response for all infectious disease threats could be better coordinated by a centralised national agency.
+There are still many major unresolved clinical and public health issues (Box 2).
+Clear communication to the public and to clinicians has been difficult, particularly with constantly changing epidemiology and evidence.
+Australia was not significantly challenged by the two previous zoonotic coronavirus outbreaks, but this global crisis has now significantly disrupted the lives of all Australians.
+With thousands of cases reported in Australia, public health authorities, governments at all levels, researchers and clinicians, laboratories and the community need to continue to work together in a timely and transparent manner to ensure an effective response.

 Box 1 – Useful sources of official information*